benhoyt/benhoyt.github.com/cv/index.md

 * Manage hiring of new engineers.
 Review and interview candidates.
 * Mentor developers, review code, and help establish engineering best practices.
 * Communicate and document effectively, and relate well to people.
 * Give internal technical talks and training.
-Provide Go and Python expertise from many years of experience with both languages.

 ## Experience